 You might not know it but Facebook is battling with the non-human Facebook users.
-In computer terminology, such users are called “bots” which are actually software programs that create fake Facebook accounts, profiles, befriend with real users and even interact with them!
-These bots are called socialbots and there is a growing worry that such programs might cause unimaginable harm to online social networks.
+In computer terminology, such users are called “bots” which are actually software programs that create fake Facebook profiles, befriend with real users and even interact with them!
+Such programs are being referred to as socialbots and there is a growing worry that such programs might cause unimaginable harm to online social networks.

-While Facebook engineers are busy formulating techniques to defeat socialbots –there are a few indicators that you can use to identify such profiles.
-Once you identify such a fake profile –it’s better to stay away from them.
+While Facebook engineers are busy formulating techniques to defeat socialbots and other spams –there are a few indicators that you can use to identify such profiles.
+Once you identify such a fake profile –it's better to stay away from them.
 Here are the tips for identifying fake Facebook profiles:

-The fake profiles usually make use of pornographic profile pictures.
-Mostly the profile picture will show a female with exposing body parts.
-Photograph of a female is used because it has been statistically proved that males rather easily accept friend requests from strangers.
-Moreover, it should not come as a surprise that most males tend to accept friend requests from females with beautiful and sexy features.
-Socialbots tap this natural instinct in men in order to increase chance of having large number of friends.
+The fake profiles sometimes make use of pornographic profile pictures.
+Mostly the profile picture will show a woman with exposing body parts.
+Photograph of a woman is used because it has been statistically proved that males rather easily accept friend requests from strangers.
+Moreover, it should not come as a surprise that most males tend to accept friend requests from females with beautiful bodily features.
+Socialbots tap this natural instinct in men in order to increase chances of having large number of friends.

-The number of friends is also usually high; it could be in thousands.
+Number of friends is also usually high; it could even be in thousands.

-You’ll see that friends of such profiles will be distributed all over the globe with no high density local friend base.
+You’ll see that friends of such profiles will be distributed all over the globe with no high density local friend base (which is unnatural).
 This happens exactly because such profiles are fake and have no real social existence.
 We, the real people, tend to have more friends from our hometown or place of our current residence.